open-lab-app/open-lap-api/README.md

           {
             "in": "query",
             "name": "invitationId",
-            "description": "the id of the invitation for the user's email", "required": true,
+            "description": "the id of the invitation for the user's email\n", "required": true,
             "type": "integer",
             "format": "int64"